timmcanty/Chess/README.md

 # Chess

-Startup:
-load 'chess_game.rb'
-g = Game.new(HumanPlayer.new,HumanPlayer.new)
-g.run

-### TODO

-Bonus:
+##Description
+Ruby implemented Chess game.
+Allows two players to play on a terminal screen with terminal inputted moves.

+##Features
+* Uses Slideable and Steppable classes to maintain DRY code.
+* Uses an EnPassantTracer object on the chessboard to provide an OO solution to en passant.
+* Performs deep duping on the Board object in order to assess the validity of player moves.

+##Startup
+* Download repo
+* In console, type 'ruby chess_game.rb'

+## TODOs
--add in Draws (stalemate, lack of pieces, 3 move rep, 50 move ) -Pawn Promotion
+* Add in draw conditions (stalemate, lack of pieces, 3 move rep, 50 move no-capture)

--pawn_promotion
-  -check mov
+* Computer Player implementation.